brandonday7/music-blog-api/README.md

 # MUSIC BLOG RAILS BACKEND

-## Welcome to the Music Blog Backend!
+### Welcome to the Music Blog Backend!
 This application runs alongside the [MUSIC BLOG REACT FRONTEND](https://github.com/brandonday7/music-blog) to provide you with your very own music blog.

+[Heroku example](http://brandonday-music-blog.herokuapp.com/) (Free dyno server may take a few minutes to boot up.
+Be patient!)

-### The backend is written in Ruby on Rails using Graphql-Ruby and Postgres.
+#### The backend is written in Ruby on Rails using Graphql-Ruby and Postgres.

-### In this application, a relational database is used to connect TRACKS and ARTISTS, and display them on the front end as components of individual POSTS!
+#### In this application, a relational database is used to connect TRACKS and ARTISTS, and display them on the front end as components of individual POSTS!

-### Here's how to get set up:
+#### Here's how to get set up:

 1. Clone repo: